-12 Preventing Radicalisation - The Prevent duty.
+13. Preventing Radicalisation - The Prevent Duty

-All schools and colleges are subject to a duty under section 26 of the Counterterrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.
+- 13.1 All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+This duty is known as the Prevent duty.

-The Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
+- 13.2 The Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
 Designated safeguarding leads and other senior leaders should familiarise themselves with the revised Prevent duty guidance: for England and Wales, especially paragraphs 57-76, which are specifically concerned with schools (and also covers childcare).

-The guidance is set out in terms of four general themes:
+- 13.3 The guidance is set out in terms of four general themes:

 - risk assessment,

 - working in partnership,

-- · staff training, and
+- staff training, and

 - IT policies.

-13 Private Fostering
+14. Private Fostering

-A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child:
+- 14.1 A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child: - under the age of 16 years (under 18, if disabled)

-- under the age of 16 years (under 18, if disabled) - by someone other than a parent or close relative (\Close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and stepparents; it does not include great-aunts or uncles, great grandparents or cousins.) - with the intention that it should last for 28 days or more.

-Cases of private fostering arrangements must be reported to children's social care to ensure that needs are adequately made.

-Statutory guidance states that this should be done at least 6 weeks before the arrangement is due to start or as soon as you are made aware of the arrangements.
-Not to do so is a criminal offence.

-Further support and reasonable adjustments should be made by the education setting to promote achievement of positive educational outcomes.
+- by someone other than a parent or close relative (Close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and stepparents; it does not include great-aunts or uncles, great grandparents or cousins.) - with the intention that it should last for 28 days or more. - 14.2 Cases of private fostering arrangements must be reported to children's social care to ensure that needs are adequately made. - 14.3 Statutory guidance states that this should be done at least 6 weeks before the arrangement is due to start or as soon as you are made aware of the arrangements.
+Not to do so is a criminal offence. - 14.4 Further support and reasonable adjustments should be made by the education setting to promote achievement of positive educational outcomes.